djvanderlaan/simplermarkdown/README.md

     ```

 Assume the current working directory is the root of the project
-directory. and that we run `mdweave` as:
+directory and that we run `mdweave` as:

     mdweave("report/report.md", "report/output/report.md")